Physical chemistry of electrochemical interfaces

 105

-Ab initio molecular dynamics simulation of liquid water: Comparison three gradient-corrected density functionals
+Ab initio molecular dynamics simulation of liquid water: Comparison of three gradient-corrected density functionals

 M Sprik, J Hutter, M Parrinello